33 High-Protein Dinners

 - In the same pan, add asparagus and cook for 4-5 minutes, stirring occasionally.

-- Add garlic, cook 1 minute more, then finish with remaining lemon zest and juice.
+- Add garlic, cook 1 minute more, then finish with the remaining lemon zest and juice.

 - Serve tuna steaks over asparagus, drizzle with any pan juices.